hachiki52/DE1-Projekt-Clock/README.md

 --[tb_stopwatch.vhd](https://github.com/hachiki52/DE1-Projekt-Clock/blob/digital_clock_only_clock/Digital_clock.srcs/sim_1/new/tb_stopwatch.vhd)

 --[tb_top_level.vhd](https://github.com/hachiki52/DE1-Projekt-Clock/blob/digital_clock_only_clock/Digital_clock.srcs/sim_1/new/tb_top_level.vhd)

-### Component(s) simulations

-Write descriptive text and put simulation screenshots of components you created during the project.

 ## References
 We have used the materials (like clk_en, bin2seg and debounce) from the Tomas-Fryza's github as a tools